revoltchat/revolt.chat/posts/month-in-revolt-july-2024.md

 ### ⚙️ Coming organisational changes

 Revolt's current organisational structure has proven unsustainable and we are working to rebuild it from the ground up.
-We don't currently have any more information to share but we are currently in the process of drafting up a new operating structure.
+We don't currently have any more information to share since we are currently in the process of drafting up a new operating structure.

 ### 🚶 Holiday season